JackCooper666/learning-note/hardware/RTK/ublox/zed f9p/Ublox F9P on Windows And Ros2.md

 2. The altitude cannot be estimated correctly sometimes.

 ## 3.7 Possible Solution
-1. We will try the Wheeltech G60 RTK localization system as an alternative.
+1. I will try the Wheeltech G60 RTK localization system as an alternative.
-2. We recommend to use a **better RTK module**, because the localization performance cannot support the localization task.
+2. I recommend to use a **better RTK module**, because the current performance of localization cannot support the localization task.